 Hiking Trails Galore

-The most popular spots in the Black Forest are Titisee (watch out for an extra feature on The Berlin Spectator soon), Schluchsee, Badenweiler, Bad Krozingen, Bad Liebenzell, but also towns such as Gengenbach, Baden-Baden, Freudenstadt, Freiburg, Wolfach or Haslach.
+The most popular spots in the Black Forest are Titisee (read separate feature Germany’s ‘Titisee’: The Lake of Lakes), Schluchsee, Badenweiler, Bad Krozingen, Bad Liebenzell, but also towns such as Gengenbach, Baden-Baden, Freudenstadt, Freiburg, Wolfach or Haslach.
 There a several monasteries visitors go to.

 Dozens of hiking trails of all distances appeal to tourists who insist on moving their behinds.
 The West Trail from Pforzheim to Basel is 285 km (177 miles) long.
 The East Trail is a bit shorter, but just as interesting.
 There are loop trails and routes from A to B that take between one and seven days to complete.
 Plenty of bicycle routes are there as well.